Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 Michelle earned her ND with high honors from the National College of Natural Medicine in Portland, OR.
 She holds a B.S. in Biology from the University of Michigan and an M.S. in Plant Biology from the University of Vermont.
 She has taught undergraduate biological sciences and brings a passion for teaching to her medical practice.
 She lectures frequently and writes a bi-monthly e-newsletter highlighting evidence-based natural medicine.
 She continues to serve as a supervisor for medical student rotations in Guatemala and regularly contributes to the core clinical sciences examination for licensing of naturopathic doctors.

-For more information, or to make an appointment at one of our locations: Royal Oak, Troy, Rochester Hills, and Grosse Pointe; please call 248-964-9200.
+For more information, or to make an appointment at one of our locations: Royal Oak, Troy, Rochester Hills, Grosse Pointe or West Bloomfield please call 248-964-9200.

 Vitamins and Essential Oils

 Beaumont integrative medicine is now excited to offer pharmaceutical grade, over-the-counter supplements and vitamins to the public.
 We offer a diverse line of products that will suit your individual needs.